Breba (first crop) Mission figs grown by Pudwill Farms in Nipomo, at the… (David Karp / For The Times )

-It is unlikely that consumers will encounter infested fruit at farmers markets or supermarkets, but that doesn't mean they are entirely unaffected.
-Farmers, whether conventional or organic —including many who in the past rarely or never applied pesticides — are now being forced to spray if they do not wish to lose their crops.
+It is unlikely that consumers, at farmers markets or supermarkets, will encounter infested fruit, but that doesn't mean that they are entirely unaffected.
+Farmers, whether conventional or organic, including many who in the past rarely or never applied pesticides, are now being forced to spray if they do not wish to lose their crops.

 The upshot is that no one should avoid fruit because of this issue, but it is more important than ever to wash it thoroughly before eating.

 The sprays must be applied before the fruit ripens and the females lay their eggs; once they have laid their eggs, there is no way to kill them or save the crop.

 Fruits with thin skins, such as cherries, raspberries and blueberries, appear to be most susceptible.
 Scientists are still learning which other crops may be affected, and to what degree, but the list seems to include peaches (especially if they're tree-ripe, and their fuzz isn't too long), nectarines, plums and grapes.
 Hard fruits, such as apples and pears, and thick-skinned fruits, such as citrus, are unaffected when intact, but almost any fruit can serve as a host if damaged or decaying.